-The environment committee has backed new rules to further improve the quality and access to drinking water for everyone and ensure plastic waste from water bottles is reduced.
+The European Parliament approved new rules to further improve quality and access to drinking water and reduce plastic waste from water bottles.

-The EU Drinking Water Directive sets minimum quality standards for water intended for human consumption (drinking, cooking, other domestic purposes), in order to protect us from contamination.
+To make tap water in Europe even safer, the EU is updating its Drinking Water Directive that sets minimum quality standards for water intended for human consumption (i.e. drinking, cooking, other domestic purposes), protecting us against contamination.

-On 18 February 2020, the environment and public health committee approved a provisional agreement reached between Parliament and the Council in December 2019 on an update of the rules to increase consumer confidence and the use of tap water for drinking.
+On 15 December 2020, the European Parliament backed an agreement reached with the Council that aims to increase consumer confidence and the use of tap water for drinking.

-The new legislation updates quality standards and sets out minimum hygiene requirements for materials in contact with drinking water, such as pipes or taps, to avoid contamination.
+The new law updates quality standards for drinking water, tightening the maximum limits for certain pollutants such as lead and harmful bacteria.
+It also sets minimum hygiene requirements for materials in contact with water, such as pipes or taps, to avoid contamination.
 Endocrine disruptors, pharmaceuticals and microplastics will be monitored via a watch list mechanism allowing the EU to update surveillance in line with the latest scientific developments.

-Under the new rules, EU countries must improve access to clean water for everyone in the EU, especially for vulnerable groups with no or only limited access, such as setting up water fountains in public spaces.
-On a voluntary basis, they can also opt to encourage the provision of tap water for free or for a low fee in restaurants.
+Under the new rules, member states must improve access to clean water for everyone, in particular for vulnerable groups with no or only limited access, for example by setting up water fountains in public places, or providing alternative supply systems.
+They can also opt to encourage the provision of tap water in restaurants - free of charge or for a small fee.

-Drinking tap water is not only cheap, but also environmentally friendly.
-According to the European Commission, access to better quality water can reduce bottled water consumption by 17%.
-Less bottled water helps people save money and benefits the environment, by reducing CO2-emissions and plastic waste.
+Drinking tap water is not only cheap but also environmentally friendly: Consumers can save money by drinking tap water and lower consumption of bottled water reduces CO2-emissions and plastic waste.
+According to the European Commission, access to better quality water could reduce the consumption of bottled water by 17%.

 Drinking water is very important to Europeans.
-The revision of the rules was a follow-up of the successful citizens’ initiative Right2Water, which gathered more than 1.8 million signatures.
+The revision of the directive was a follow-up of the successful Citizens’ Initiative Right2Water, with more than 1,8 million signatures.

-As a public consultation has shown, Europeans feel insecure about the quality of tap water when abroad in other EU countries, although compliance rates are high.
+As a public consultation ahead of the legislative proposal has shown, Europeans feel insecure about the quality of tap water when abroad in other EU countries, although compliance rates are high.
 They also wish to receive more up-to-date information on the quality of drinking water.